prrao87/prrao87.github.io/content/posts/vector-db-landscape/index.md

 math = true
 +++

-## A gold rush in the vector search landscape
+## A gold rush in the database landscape

 There's been a lot of marketing (and unfortunately, hype) on vector databases lately, and if you're reading this, you're likely curious _why_ they exist and what makes them different from one another.
-In June 2023, I prepared a [tracking spreadsheet](https://docs.google.com/spreadsheets/d/1tUxif_MQYByprhFArZ2XqssvlMVfn5mKjsPjYTOO08o/edit?usp=sharing) to document key defining characteristics and milestones of the various vector databases out there, and I now have __eight__ purpose-built vector databases and __three__ incumbent (established) vendors in my list.
+In June 2023, I prepared a [tracking spreadsheet](https://docs.google.com/spreadsheets/d/1tUxif_MQYByprhFArZ2XqssvlMVfn5mKjsPjYTOO08o/edit?usp=sharing) to document key defining characteristics and milestones of the various vector databases out there, and I now have **eight** purpose-built vector databases and **three** incumbent (established) vendors in my list.
 There are likely many more that I've missed.

+{{< notice note >}}
+**TL;DR**: If you know all about vector databases, jump straight to the [comparison section](#vector-dbs-options-options-and-more-options).
+{{< /notice >}}

+## Goals

 In this post, I'll do my best to describe what vector databases do under the hood, without going into too much technical detail.
 I'll also differentiate between numerous vendors, and explain how you can begin to decide which one's the right one for your needs.

 First of all, what can explain the sudden frenzy of activity and investment in this space?

 ### The age of LLMs